-Mark only looked up from his game on his handheld as the docking spacecoaster rumbled through Mark’s tipped chair and blew Mark’s dock Jockey ID into his face.
+Mark only looked up from his game on his handheld as the docking spacecoaster rumbled through his tipped chair and blew his dock Jockey ID into his face.
 As the lights began to flash on the spaceship Mark sighed and took his feet off of the display toggle dash. he heaved himself out of his seat.
 Pulling out a crinkling bag of snacks from his pocket he popped one into his mouth and let the salt melt on his tongue as he jockeyed the docking mechanism.

 “Alright, let’s see if you work this time,” he said to himself, his mouth full.
 He pulled on the lever to the right of the screen and with a hiss and a reverberation that made his chair tremble loudly, it’s straight tooth legs scraping against the metal ground.
 He heard a snap.
 Mark winced.
 The lights turned red.
 His bag of snacks fell to the ground and blew away.